You should refrigerate apple pie after you first cut into it, or within two days of baking if it sits untouched.

 Once you place it in the fridge, it can sit there for another 3 to 4 days for a total of about 5 days.

 There are also other ways to go about storing this pie, and each has its pros and cons.
 But they all boil down to this: you need to refrigerate apple pie sooner or later, and that it stays good for 4 to 5 days.

 If you need more time, freezing is something to consider.

 That’s the gist of it.
 Want to know more?

 Read on to learn about storage practices, shelf life, and spoilage of apple pie, both homemade and store-bought.

-The info below applies to both homemade and store-bought apple pie.
+Everything below applies to both homemade and bakery-bought apple pie.
 There aren’t any major differences between how you make your apple pie and how professionals bake theirs.

 Does Apple Pie Need To Be Refrigerated?